dkmfbk/pikes/src/site/markdown/jpark.md

   mentions of one or a few query entities can be linked to a certain [Wikipedia](https://en.wikipedia.org/) page and to a specific
   NERC type (only PER, ORG, LOC), giving rise to a (partially) annotated gold standard for NERC and EL.

-The following __JPARK__ resources are made available:
+The following __JPARK__ resources used in the IJCAI-18 paper are made available:

-  * [TSV](https://knowledgestore.fbk.eu/files/jpark/IJCAI2018model.tsv.gz) (~39MB) containing the model used in the experiments and trained on AIDA CoNLL-YAGO (eng.train).
+  * [TSV](https://knowledgestore.fbk.eu/files/jpark/IJCAI2018model.tsv.gz) (~39MB) containing the model (used in the IJCAI-18 experiments) built with [YAGO2](http://www.yago-knowledge.org/) as background knowledge, and trained on AIDA CoNLL-YAGO (eng.train).
 Its columns contain:
     1. a YAGO Class Set (classes in the set are space separated)
     2. the conditional probability --- cf. eq.
 (6) in the paper --- of having that class set given a NERC PER annotation
     3. the conditional probability --- cf. eq.
 (6) in the paper --- of having that class set given a NERC ORG annotation